ddttom/parser/README.md

 - **Testing Standards**:
   - All parsers have comprehensive test coverage following standardized structure:
-    - Input validation (null, empty, undefined, non-string)
     - Return format (type, metadata, null cases)
     - Pattern matching (explicit, parameters, variations)
-    - Confidence levels (HIGH, MEDIUM, LOW)
     - Error handling (invalid formats, malformed input)
   - Integration tests for complex scenarios and parser interactions
   - Edge case coverage for each parser
   - Performance testing for critical paths
+  - Input validation is handled centrally by validation.test.js
+  - Note: Confidence levels are determined by the parser implementation and should not be tested

 - **Quality Standards**:
   - All parsers implement appropriate validation functions